-Investing is hands down one of the smartest things to do with your money, and what’s more, despite what Bitcoin enthusiasts would have you believe about investing your money, it isn’t as complicated as it seems.
+Investing is hands down one of the smartest things to do with your money, — and despite what Bitcoin enthusiasts would have you believe about investing — it isn’t as complicated as it seems.
 In fact, according to our friends at Ellevest, an automated investment platform for women, you don’t have to pick stocks or “beat the market” to start investing.
-Want to start your own business?
-Go on a trip around the world?
-Get an advanced degree?
-None of it’s possible if we’re not in control of our money or working toward these goals financially.
+You don’t need to be an expert or have a lot of money.

-Investing should be a habit: at least 20% out of each paycheck every month.
+Investing should be a habit.
+This means you invest a bit out of each paycheck every month.

 The market is always in flux and it’s scary to think about the possibility that you could lose money.
-The best way to invest is to diversify your investment: it helps lower your overall portfolio risk.
+This is why the best way to invest is to diversify; it helps lower your overall portfolio risk.
 The old adage applies here: keeping a few irons in the fire is better than putting all your eggs in one basket.